-- · adequate accounting records have not been kept; or - the financial statements and the audited part of the Remuneration Report are not in agreement with accounting records; or - we have not received all the information and explanations we require for our audit.
+- the financial statements and the audited part of the Remuneration Report are not in agreement with accounting records; or - we have not received all the information and explanations we require for our audit.

 Wider scope of audit

 The special accountabilities that attach to the conduct of public business, and the use of public money, mean that public sector audits must be planned and undertaken from a wider perspective than in the private sector.
 This means providing assurance, not only on the financial statements, but providing audit judgements and conclusions on the appropriateness, effectiveness and impact of corporate governance and performance management arrangements and financial sustainability.